Jiayii03/dtl-web-scraping/README.md

 ### Historical Files
 - **Custom Date Range**: Use the `--mode custom` option to specify a historical date range for retrival from local storage.

+### Server/Machine Downtime
+- **Automatic Cron Restart**: Configure the cron service to restart automatically after a reboot: `sudo systemctl enable cron`
+- **Recovery After Reboot**: Detect missed downloads and automatically run in `--mode recovery` after the system restarts.

+### Storage/Logging Overload
+- **Automated Cleanup**: Set up a cron job to delete/archive files older than a specified number of days.
+- **Log Rotation**: Use Python's `RotatingFileHandler` to limit log file size and maintain a fixed number of backup files.

 ### Website Changes
 - **Handling Updates**: If SGX updates the website layout, the script may require updates to XPaths or interaction logic.
 - **Error Identification**: Logging will help identify errors caused by such changes.

-### Server/Machine Downtime
-- **Automatic Cron Restart**: Configure the cron service to restart automatically after a reboot: `sudo systemctl enable cron`
-- **Recovery After Reboot**: Detect missed downloads and automatically run in `--mode recovery` after the system restarts.

 ---